 Dry mouth may not be the most destructive effect of smoking.
 But wouldn't it be nice to be free of it?
-Smoking alone doesn't cause xerostomia, but the condition can be aggravated with cigarettes, cigars, pipes, or other tobacco products—even smokeless ones.
+There's not a direct link between dry mouth and smoking, but xerostomia can be aggravated by using cigarettes, cigars, pipes, or other tobacco products—even smokeless ones.

 Taking care of your mouth starts at home, though.
+Try these dry mouth home tips.
 Follow the usual advice from dentists and brush and floss every day.
 At those times when you can't brush after a meal, make sure to rinse your mouth.
 Simply sipping water throughout the day can improve your dental health, and so can using an alcohol-free, antiseptic mouthwash every day.

 A healthy mouth produces about three pints of saliva per day.
 That's because saliva is crucial to so much of what happens in the mouth, from neutralizing acidic foods that could harm teeth to adding moisture to food that helps protect against choking.
+Wondering how to increase saliva production?
 Here are some tips for moistening your mouth:

 - Start with your doctor, and ask if any medicine could be useful.